decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Inputs:

-- signature_octets (REQUIRED), octet string of the form output from signature_to_octets operation
+- signature_octets (REQUIRED), octet string of the form output from signature_to_octets operation.

-Parameters:

-- octet_point_length, the length in bytes of the octet string output by the point_to_octets function

 Outputs: